When does a car become a classic?

 Made between 1930 and 1945.

-The Government defines them as anything over 40 years old with a value in excess of £15,000.
+The classic car definition by the Government is anything over 40 years old with a value in excess of £15,000.

-For insurance purposes, however, it may be more about how often you use them and for what purpose.
+With this in mind, you may be wondering ‘when does a car become a classic for insurance?’.
+The answer to this can actually differ widely between insurers, who will each have their own definitions.
+For Specialist Classic Car Insurance purposes, it may be more about how often you use the classic car and for what purpose.
 After all, who would have thought the next must-have modern classic would be the humble Land Rover Defender?

-There is one caveat: the car can’t have sustained any substantial alterations in the past 30 years.
-For instance a change to the suspension or steering.
+There is one caveat: the classic car can’t have sustained any substantial alterations in the past 30 years.
+For instance, a change to the suspension or steering.
 The Government has a handy guide to what constitutes a ‘substantial change’ here.

 This is similar to the MOT rule above.
 The UK Government’s advice is: